-Ask the learners to do the Unit 2 Test at the end of the unit on pages 31 to 32 in the Student's Book.
+Ask the learners to do the Unit 2 Test at the end of the unit in the Student's Book.
 Mark their work to assess their areas of weaknesses and strengths.
 From the result, give extra remedial exercise to the weaker students while giving the extended exercise to the learners who are comfortable with the rest of the exercise.